Can a Company Deny Relieving and Experience Letters if I Leave Before 3 Years?

 koppunoor

-You can also approach LO, mentioning the same regarding your issues.
+You can also approach the HR department, mentioning the same regarding your issues.

 Bharat Gera

-Please consider twice before joining as unless you are hard pressed for the job or change of job.
+Please consider twice before joining, unless you are hard-pressed for the job or seeking a change in employment.

 Bharat Gera